TheBrunoMiguel/Lpoo--2016-2017-T4G02-Project2/README.md

 In the final test cases we intend to cover:

-- the Player's Movement (hitting world borders, etc...)
+- the Player's Movement (hitting world borders, moving "into" enemies, etc), as well as the enemies' movement
+- the "battle" between the Player and the Enemies (the way the Player hits/hurts the enemies, and the other way around)
 - the functionalities of the main menu (the functionalities of the several buttons, like leaderboards, options, etc)